 Rubin Observatory works closely with AURA Human Resources (HR) to ensure that recruitment practices contribute to a diverse and inclusive workforce.

-This Council is Directed by AURA’s Chief Diversity Officer, Ameerah McBride.
-Rubin Observatory also participates in AURA-developed programs that advance our organizational commitment to diversity, broadens participation, and encourages the advancement of diversity throughout the astronomical scientific workforce.
+This Council, Directed by AURA’s Chief Diversity Officer, Ameerah McBride focuses on AURA-developed programs that advance our organizational commitment to diversity, broadens participation, and encourages the advancement of diversity throughout the astronomical scientific workforce.
 Rubin Observatory is represented on the AURA Equity and Inclusion Council by a diversity advocate (these are term appointments).
 We are invested in developing and improving policies and practices that create a welcoming and productive work environment that benefits staff directly.

-The Workplace Culture Advocates, led by Sandrine Thomas, Rubin Observatory Project Scientist for Telescope & Site, operate as ambassadors to the team beyond the normal HR departments at each institution.
+The Workplace Culture Advocates, led by Sandrine Thomas, operate as ambassadors to the team beyond the normal HR departments at each institution.
 The Workplace Culture Advocates initiative resulted from acknowledging the importance of the communication required to establish and maintain the desired broad participation and inclusive environment of the Project.
 The initiative includes action items articulated in the Workplace Culture Improvement Plan.
 Conduct, staff recognition and giving everyone a way to be heard, are just a few areas in which improvements have been implemented as a result of this plan.

 This joint Project and Community initiative was kicked off at the annual Project and Community Workshop 2020 and continues with a monthly focused discussion of a particular area (sphere).
 Topics cover a breadth of subjects ranging from conduct during meetings to classroom education.
 These discussions result in implementable, measurable and time-bound action plans aimed at building a foundation for persistent diversity and inclusion impact throughout the Rubin Observatory ecosystem.